Certified Rental Inspection Services for Landlords in Baltimore County, Maryland

 Pricing

 $130 covers the trip charge, Baltimore County rental inspection, and paperwork for the first unit.
-Discounts for local properties, repeat customers, multiple units, or when combined with a lead paint inspection.
+We offer discounts when inspecting multiple units/properties together.
 Payment is due prior to the inspection.
 A re-inspection fee applies for any failed items.

 Frequently Asked Questions about Baltimore County Rental Inspections